Find Any Part in 3D: A General Open-World 3D Part Benchmark

 \section{A General Open-World 3D Part Benchmark}

-3D part segmentation has largely been shaped by benchmarks like \shapenetpart~\cite{yi2016scalable} and \partnete~\cite{mo2019partnet, xiang2020sapien}, which annotate CAD models from a small number of categories, such as chairs and tables, with a fixed set of parts.
-Additionally, these benchmarks position objects in canonical orientations (\eg, all chairs face right), biasing the trained methods to handle only canonically oriented objects.
-We introduce a new benchmark featuring a diverse range of objects, shapes, parts, and poses to advance 3D object part segmentation toward more general objects and parts, without assumptions about object orientation.
-Our hope for this benchmark is to advance real-world applicability of 3D models in more variable, “in-the-wild” scenarios.
+Existing 3D part segmentation benchmarks only contain a small number of categories with a fixed set of parts, and are limited to narrow domains. \shapenetpart~\cite{yi2016scalable} contains 16 object categories with 41 unique part types, and the domain is limited to CAD models with canonical orientations (\eg, all chairs face right). \partnete~\cite{mo2019partnet, xiang2020sapien} contains 45 categories with 40 unique part types (\eg, ``button" is a common part across categories), and is restricted to simple home objects such as bottles and doors.
+As shown in ~\cref{fig:benchmark}, we introduce a new human-annotated benchmark featuring a diverse range of objects, shapes, parts, and poses.
+We source our data from Objaverse~\cite{deitke2023objaverse}.
+Our benchmark contains 132 object categories, 450 total parts and 207 unique part types, over $\mathbf{5 \times}$ that of existing benchmarks, as shown in~\cref{fig:benchmark}.
+We hope this benchmark can advance 3D part segmentation towards more variable, “in-the-wild” scenarios.
+The benchmark is divided into two sets:

-We source 3D objects from the large Objaverse dataset~\cite{deitke2023objaverse} with a variety of object types and shapes.
-The benchmark is divided into two sets described below.

-\mypar{\objaversegeneral} is a dataset of 100 objects from 100 diverse object categories, such as gondola, slide, lamppost, easel, penguin.
-This set is labeled with a total of 350 parts, annotated by humans to guarantee high quality annotations.
+\mypar{\objaversegeneral} contains 100 objects with 350 parts from 100 diverse object categories, such as gondola, slide, lamppost, easel, penguin.
 These objects are in random orientations.
+We hold out 50 out of the 100 categories from training, in order to evaluate out-of-distribution generalization to novel object types.
+The holdout categories are termed Unseen-Categories in Table \ref{table:miou_compare_all}.